18 Philly-Area CSAs Where You Can Get Farm-Fresh Produce

 FarmerJawn Agriculture

-What to expect: FarmerJawn works to support sustainable farming practices in Philly, and you can support the mission by signing up for one of their CSA subscription boxes.
+What to expect: FarmerJawn works to support sustainable farming practices in Philly, and you can support the mission by signing up for their full-season subscription.
 The full home-based box is intended to feed up to four people, with each box containing eight to 10 items.
-They now have an office-based CSA that can accommodate either 10 or 20 people depending on the size chosen.
 Products included in the boxes include organic fruits and veggies, tea, honey, and a locally-made body care product.

 Pick-up Location: See locations here.